jenniione/jenniione.github.io/_posts/2024-04-10-chi_squared_distribution_en.md

 What's the probability that my actual observation of 5 error sums occurs?
 Is it likely enough?

-<u>Set a standard</u> of **5% (p-value)**, which is considered extremely low, allowing us to decide if an observation is unusual.
+<u>Set a standard</u> of **5% (significance level)**, which is considered extremely low, allowing us to decide if an observation is unusual.
 If the probability of observing the statistic is less than 5%, it's difficult to view it as a typical error, suggesting <u>there's something unusual about my observed error</u>.

 <p align="center">
   <img src="https://raw.githubusercontent.com/jenniione/jenniione.github.io/master/pics/chi_squared_distribution/goodness_of_fit_test(1).png"/>